South Brooklyn Marine Terminal: Wind turbine

+Offshore wind port

-In January 2021, NY Governor Andrew Cuomo announced that the site would be developed to include a wind turbine assembly plant to be partially funded by New York State.
+In January 2021, NY Governor Andrew Cuomo announced that the site would be developed as an offshore wind port including a wind turbine assembly plant to be partially funded by New York State.
 Turbines manufactured there will be used in constructing three offshore wind farms off the east end of Long Island.
 South Fork Wind Farm, Beacon Wind and Sunrise Wind are projected to be supplied by 2025 from the new plant, built with $200 million in state funding and $200 million in matching grants.
 Part of a $29 billion 'Green Initiative' plan for NYS.
 The project is expected to create 1,200 new manufacturing jobs in Sunset Park.